What is a myelogram?

-If you are diagnosed with one or more of these spinal conditions, your physician will suggest treatment options based on the severity of your neck or back pain and on your level of mobility.
-Many spinal problems can be treated non-surgically, using conservative methods such as physical therapy or pain medicine.
+If you are diagnosed with one or more of these spinal conditions, your doctor will suggest treatment options based on the severity of your neck or back pain and on your level of mobility.
+Many spinal problems can be treated nonsurgically, using conservative methods such as physical therapy or pain medicine.

 Risks of myelogram test

 Because a myelogram is an invasive procedure, there is slightly more patient risk than with a CT scan or MRI alone.
-One potential side effect is a “spinal headache,” which can occur in the hours immediately after the test if fluid leaks from the injection spot.
+One potential side effect is a called a spinal headache, which can occur in the hours immediately after the test if fluid leaks from the injection spot.
 Patients who have had migraines in the past are more susceptible to headaches following a myelogram.
-The problem usually can be solved with a “blood patch,” which is an infusion of a patient’s blood into the original injection spot.
+The problem can be treated with an infusion of a patient’s blood into the original injection spot.

 Most patients experience only mild discomfort, normally associated with tenderness in the skin around the point of injection.
 The contrast dye can be absorbed by the body in a few days, or it can be withdrawn intravenously after the myelogram is complete.